jorgefranconunes/tea/00README-developers-eclipse.txt

    Check "Create new project in workspace".
    Press "Next".
 It should open the "Java Settings" dialog.

 3.1.
-In the "Java Settings" dialog (which is poped-up), in the Source
+In the "Java Settings" dialog (which is popped-up), in the Source
      tab:

 3.1.1.
 Delete the tea/src folder and add two folders